 TAM Ceramics raid likely tied to rare earth elements recycling project

 Jun.
-15—A federal law enforcement investigation into a Falls company appears to be centered on a federal grant involving the recycling of rare earth materials.
+15—NIAGARA FALLS — A federal law enforcement investigation into a minerals manufacturing company appears to be centered on a federal grant involving the recycling of rare earth elements.

-Authorities remained tight-lipped on Wednesday about the execution of a search warrant Tuesday morning at TAM Ceramics in the 4500 block of Hyde Park Boulevard.
-The execution of the search warrant was undertaken by at least 20 or more agents, wearing clothing identifying them as affiliated with the Homeland Security Investigations (HSI) and the U.S. Secret Service.
+Authorities remained tight-lipped Wednesday about the execution of a search warrant Tuesday morning at TAM Ceramics in the 4500 block of Hyde Park Boulevard.
+The search was undertaken by 20 or more agents, wearing clothing identifying them as affiliated with Homeland Security Investigations (HSI) and the U.S. Secret Service.

-A Homeland Security Investigations spokesperson, in an email to the Gazette, said, "Homeland Security Investigations does not confirm the existence of, or otherwise comment on, ongoing or pending investigations."
+A Homeland Security Investigations spokesperson, in an emai, said, "Homeland Security Investigations does not confirm the existence of, or otherwise comment on, ongoing or pending investigations."

 An email request for comment sent to a spokesperson at the U.S. Treasury Department, the parent agency of the Secret Service, went unanswered.